 It’s all in the planning!
-As you plan our your year and have your units and phenomena all laid out in your Yearly Plan, be sure to leave room for the most important part- laying that foundation for your successful students.
+As you plan our your year and have your units and phenomena all laid out in your Yearly Plan, be sure to leave room for the most important part- laying that foundation for your successful students and keeping them motivated.

 Part of laying that foundation is teaching kids their classroom procedures from the minute they walk in the door.
 Going through all these in a lecture-format will put us all to sleep, so I used a combination of classroom discussion and games.